freedomotic/fd-developer-manual/docs/source/architecture/messaging-system.rst

 command is automatically sent to the actuator which is able to execute it.

--  A sensor can be an hardware device like a luminosity sensor.
+-  A sensor can be an hardware device like a luminosity sensor
--  An event is fired by a sensor, for example "luminosity in the kitchen is 30%"
+-  An event is fired by a sensor, for example ``luminosity in the kitchen is 30%``
--  A trigger can define an expression like "if luminosity is less than 50%"
+-  A trigger can define an expression like ``if luminosity is less than 50%``
--  A command can be something like "turn on the light in the kitchen"
+-  A command can be something like ``turn on the light in the kitchen``
--  An actuator can be an X10 Lamp module
+-  An actuator can be relais board

 The result of the interaction between event, trigger and command is an automation.
-In this case the automation is "if luminosity is less than 50% turn on the light in the kitchen"
+In this case the automation is ``if luminosity is less than 50% turn on the light in the kitchen``.

-Notes: Triggers and commands are defined by the user using the graphical EventEditor.
-Triggers, Commands and Automations are saved as XML files.
+.. note:: Triggers and commands are defined by the user using the **Jfrontend** graphical **EventEditor**.
+Triggers, commands and automations are saved as XML files.

 A Message Journey
 #################

-The communication process of notification of an event to the execution of a command consists of several steps: Event? (notified by plugins or freedomotic itself) -> Trigger (acting as a filter of events to define simple use cases) -> Command (executed by an actuator)
+The communication process of notification of an event to the execution of a command consists of several steps:

+**Event** (notified by plugins or
+Freedomotic itself) -> **Trigger** (acting as an events filter to define simple use cases) -> **Command** (executed by an actuator)

-In this example we will analyze an automation Automation composed of a single command:
+In this example we will analyze an automation composed by a single command: ``IF Livingroom light turns on THEN say its status using text to speech``

-If 'Livingroom light turns on or off' then 'say its status using text to speech' What happens in the framework
+What happens in the framework?

 This is an event which describes a state change of a light which turns from OFF (powered=false) to ON (powered=true).
-This kind of events is notified on channel app.event.sensor.object.behavior.change by a sensor plugin, for example an X10 sensor.
+This kind of events is notified on channel ``app.event.sensor.object.behavior.change`` by a sensor plugin for example a Modbus sensor.

-Events can be notified by hardware protocol plugins, frontends or freedomotic itself as in this case.
-Here is an example event which informs all listeners that an object named "Livingroom Light" has
+Events can be notified by hardware protocol plugins, frontends or Freedomotic itself as in this case.

+Here is an example event which informs all listeners that a thing named **Livingroom Light** has
 changed:

 .. code:: xml